 Mount Baker Mountaineering Courses

-Recent expansion of the permits on Baker have allowed us to expand our mountaineering courses on Baker.
-We offer a 6-day complete Glacier Mountaineering Course and have also introduced shorter format 3-day Glacier Mountaineering Courses that make it possible to learn all the skills taught on the longer course by breaking the components into two 3-day courses that can be taken on successive weekends or throughout the climbing season and allow for lighter packs and less missed work.
+We offer a 5-day complete Glacier Mountaineering Course and have also introduced shorter format 3-day Glacier Mountaineering Courses that make it possible to learn all the skills taught on the longer course by breaking the components into two 3-day courses that can be taken on successive weekends or throughout the climbing season and allow for lighter packs and less missed work.

 Why Choose NMS for your Baker Trip?